Edited by: Keri Stooksbury

 Long considered one of the most valuable and flexible points currencies, miles and points enthusiasts are always happy to earn Chase Ultimate Rewards points.
-One reason the points are so valuable is that you’ll have flexible redemption options such as access to both airline and hotel rewards, thanks to its many transfer partners.
+One reason the points are so valuable is that you’ll have flexible redemption options such as access to both airline and hotel rewards, thanks to the Chase transfer partners.

 One of the ways to earn more Ultimate Rewards points quickly is through the Chase Refer-A-Friend program, as you’ll receive bonus points when your friends sign up for a new Chase credit card.